Child sexual abuse in the United Kingdom: Scottish Child Abuse Inquiry

 The Scottish Child Abuse Inquiry was established in October 2015 to inquire into cases of child abuse in care in Scotland.
 Retired judge Lady Anne Smith was appointed as chairwoman of the inquiry in July 2016.
 She is supported by a secretariat team, a legal team and legal council.
 Prior to the appointment of Smith, the inquiry had a chair, Susan O'Brien, and two panel members, Michael Lamb and Glen Houston.
 Lamb resigned because of the Scottish government continued interference.
 The inquiry investigated over 100 locations of over 50 residential care establishments for children where there were child abuse claims.
 Between 2018 and 2021 the inquiry issued several reports including four case reports on care homes in Scotland.

 Abuse survivors have called on the Scottish Child Abuse Inquiry remit to be widened out to include victims who were targeted outwith residential care, including sports and leisure clubs or faith based organisations attended on a day-to-day basis.
 Lady Smith rejected this request.
 Those affected by childhood sexual abuse have called for new laws of mandatory reporting to be implemented in Scotland.
 This would be a legal requirement for those who work with children or in law enforcement to report child sexual abuse, and is already law in many other countries in the world.
 The Scottish Child Abuse Inquiry has given no indication if they will support this law reform.

 The inquiry was to report and make recommendations by 2019.
 This deadline was later changed to "as soon as reasonably practicable".
 A transcript contract extension indicates the inquiry hearings could run until February 2025, with a possible extension to February 2026.
 Then the report would need to be written.
 Concerns have been raised about mounting costs and delays in the inquiry.
 In September 2021, Lady Smith released a report which was critical of the previous Scottish government for the 'woeful and avoidable' delay in setting up the inquiry.
 As of January 2025, after nearly eight years of the inquiry, it still has not published its recommendations.

+Independent Inquiry into Grooming Gangs

+On 14 June 2025, Prime Minister Keir Starmer announced that the government would launch a full national statutory inquiry into grooming gangs, following the recommendations of the Casey audit, which found that the ethnicity of gangs had been "shied away from".
+Noting that ethnicity data collected for victims and perpetrators of group-based child sexual exploitation was "not sufficient to allow any conclusions to be drawn at the national level", the report said "there have been enough convictions across the country of groups of men from Asian ethnic backgrounds to have warranted closer examination".
+Casey said there had been institutional "obfuscation" instead of "examination".

+On 9 December 2025, Home Secretary Shabana Mahmood made a statement to Parliament announcing the Independent Inquiry into Grooming Gangs, its panel with Baroness Anne Longfield as its chair, and draft terms of reference to be confirmed no later than March 2026.